ncihtan/htan-artist/README.md

 ## Example usage

 ```
-nextflow run adamjtaylor/htan-artist --input <path-to-image> --outdir <output-directory> --all
+nextflow run adamjtaylor/htan-artist --input_path <path-to-image> --outdir <output-directory> --all
 ```

 ## Options

-`--miniature` - Renders a thumbnail image using [Miniature](https://github.com/adamjtaylor/miniature)
-`--metadata` - Extract tags from the image header and save to a json file
+`--outdir` - output directory.
+Default: `.`
+`--minerva`: Renders an [Auto-Minerva](https://github.com/jmuhlich/auto-minerva) story `--miniature` - Renders a thumbnail image using [Miniature](https://github.com/adamjtaylor/miniature) `--metadata` -  Extract headers from the image and save as a json `--all` - set `--minerva` `--miniature` and `--metadata` `--he` - Use an unscaled scene for Minerva story and thumbnail generation.
+Suitable for H&E images `--input_csv` - Path to a csv with a file path, uid, or synapseID per row `--input_synid` - A synapse ID
+`--input_path` - The path to a file.
+Can take wildcards `--watch_path` - A path to watch for files that are created or modified `--watch_csv` - A path to a csv to watch for if it is modified `--echo` - Echo outputs
+`--keepBg` - Keep the background in thumbnails `--level` - the pyramid level used in thumbnauls, Default: `-1` (highest) `--bioformats2ometiff` - Convert images to ome-tiff.
+Default: `true` `--synapseconfig` - Path to a synapseConfig file.
+Required for Synapse authentication

 ## Example flow diagram: